nikvoronin/Xm4Battery/README.md

 ### What was the last connected time?

-We don't know how to get the last connected time if headphones is online and already connected.
-This property is valid only if headphones are DISconnected.
+We cannot determine the last connection time while the headphones are online and already connected.
+This property is only valid when the headphones are DISconnected.

 ```csharp
 Result<DateTime> dt = _xm4.LastConnectedTime;